Israel sends troops into Gaza as it launches ground incursion

 Dr Ser described the horror of what he saw in such gruesome detail that The Independent has decided not to publish the graphic scenes.

-Dr Mohamed Abu al-Salmiya, the director of Shifa hospital, which until intense Israeli bombardment was Gaza’s largest medical center, said they were struggling to treat children with severe burns because they lacked medicines, painkillers, and anaesthesia .
+Dr Mohamed Abu al-Salmiya, the director of Shifa hospital, which until intense Israeli bombardment was Gaza’s largest medical centre, said they were struggling to treat children with severe burns because they lacked medicines, painkillers, and anaesthesia.

 At Ahli hospital also in Gaza City, Muhammad Abuafash, director of Palestinian Medical Relief, said they were having to amputate children’s limbs despite lacking basic surgical supplies because of the aid restrictions.